IllinoisLegalAidOnline/website-docs/docs/source/lc_naviational_ia_management.rst

 Deleting terms in the taxonomy
 ================================

+Legal content managers should unpublish terms that are no longer needed.

 Only administrators can delete terms.
-Please reach out to Gwen or Mike to have a term deleted from the system.
+Please reach out to Gwen or Mike to have a term deleted from the system once sure it is no longer needed.
 We need to verify that the term ID is not in use anywhere else on the website.